Providing Emergency Eye Care Services in Forest Hills

 While an eye infection like conjunctivitis (pink eye) usually doesn’t require emergency eye care, if you think you have an eye infection, it’s important to see your eye doctor as soon as possible for a diagnosis and treatment.

 - Sudden double vision

-- DO NOT use dry cotton (including cotton swabs) or sharp instruments (such as tweezers) on the eye.
+- Don’t use dry cotton (including cotton swabs) or sharp instruments (such as tweezers) on the eye

-- DO NOT attempt to remove an embedded object.
+- Don’t attempt to remove an embedded object

-DO call our office in Forest Hills at 718-690-3250 for further instructions!
-We are here for you!
+Call our office in Forest Hills for further instructions.
+We’re here for you!